 The Best Car Insurance Companies in Alaska

 Alaska is the biggest state in the country, but has one of the lowest populations, which helps keep car insurance rates below the national average.
-Alaska is an at-fault state and requires drivers to maintain minimum amounts of car insurance in order to protect themselves and other drivers on the road.
+In 2025, typical full coverage in Alaska runs about $1,550–$1,750 per year, versus roughly $2,300–$2,600 nationally.
+Alaska is an at-fault (tort) state with pure comparative negligence and requires drivers to maintain minimum amounts of car insurance for vehicles that must be registered; the minimum liability limits are $50,000/$100,000/$25,000.

 We carefully screened each provider’s options to find the best auto insurance companies in Alaska.
-Using our proprietary scoring model, we analyze each company’s offerings, along with critical factors like affordability, customer support, coverage options, customer satisfaction scores and online resources.
+Using our proprietary scoring model and the latest 2025 data (including industry pricing studies, consumer satisfaction research and regulator resources), we analyze each company’s offerings alongside critical factors like affordability, customer support, coverage options, customer satisfaction scores and online resources.

 - Allstate: Best for Coverage Options